 Event planners are the some of the busiest people that I know.
 We work hard, and we equally play hard.
 However even the best of us have trouble finishing our work and putting the finishing touches on an event.
 Maybe it is the perfectionism taking over.
 Other times, our aim to control every little thing leaves us paralyzed only to complete nothing.
 In an event we need to overcome these situations and keep ourselves focused on finishing what we do.

 That is why I loved John Acuff’s book called Finish.
 John’s book slaps perfectionism in the face, and aims for a little less in order to get things done.
+His book shows you how to finish what you start.
 Does this mean that you shouldn’t look to be perfect or be the best at what you do?
 Not necessarily.
 But it does mean is that the less people aim for perfect, the more productive they become.

 The way the world is trending, we are expected to do more with less.
 Provide caviar on a popcorn budget.
 Plan more meetings with less people.
 Sometimes the events that we plan stress us to the point where we are not being productive.
 When this happens, we need to know that less than perfect is okay.
 So, after struggling myself with how productive I am, John’s book gave me four key learnings that I would like to share with you that ultimately helped me to finish strong.